10 Expert Tips for Real Estate Video Editing

 1. Tell a Story

 It’s never ok to shoot randomly.
 The way you curate your sequence tells a story.
 Begin by entering the property through the front, introducing the common areas, showcasing the bedrooms, and finishing with the amenities.
-No matter how good your video editing skills are, it won’t matter if people don’t really see the whole picture you are trying to paint.
+No matter how good your video editing skills are, it won’t matter if people don’t see the whole picture you are trying to paint.

 2. Go Easy on Transitions